luissilva1044894/Pyrez/README.md

  * [GitHub Page][github-repo]
  * [Issue Tracker](https://github.com/luissilva1044894/Pyrez/issues)
  * [API Reference][hi-rez-studios-developer-guide]

-### Disclaimer

-This project including this git repository, is not affiliated, associated, endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.

-Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project.
-Instead feel free to submit an issue via this git repository.

 [api-terms-of-use]: https://www.hirezstudios.com/wp-content/themes/hi-rez-studios/pdf/api-terms-of-use-agreement.pdf "Hi-Rez Studios API · Terms of Use"
 [bagde-aiohttp]: https://img.shields.io/badge/aiohttp-3.5.4-orange.svg?logo=pypi&logoColor=white&style=plastic